Julie Slovenia 10 Comments

 From Ratece, continue towards Kranjska Gora.
 The drive from Mangart Saddle to Kranjska Gora takes just over an hour with 42 km (26 miles) of driving.

-How to Modify This Slovenia Road Trip
+How to Modify This Slovenia Scenic Drive

 If you are staying in Lake Bled, consider doing this in the opposite direction.
 Drive directly to Tolmin Gorge, visit Bovec, and consider making the detour to the Mangart Saddle.
 From the Saddle, drive back to Bovec, visit the viewpoints along the Soca River, and then drive the Vršič Pass.

 It is impossible to squeeze in everything we mention in this article into one day.
-We did not go white water rafting, paragliding, or visit Slap Kozjak and it was still a very long day.
+We did not go hiking, white water rafting, or visit Slap Kozjak and it was still a very long day.
 We started at 9 am and got back to our hotel around 7 pm.

-If you want to add white water rafting, paragliding, or Slap Kozjak, what would we skip?
+If you want to add hiking, white water rafting, or Slap Kozjak, what would we skip?
 If you don’t like the idea of a crazy, white-knuckle drive, skip the Mangart Saddle.
 If you have plans to visit Vintgar Gorge, skip Tolmin Gorge.
 We liked Tolmin Gorge but in our opinion, Vintgar Gorge was a better experience.
 Seeing Ajdovska Deklica, the Face in the Stone at Vršič Pass, is nice but it’s low on our list of thrilling things to do on this road trip (eliminate this if you would rather have time for something else).

 Our Top 5 Favorite Experiences of this Slovenia Road Trip: